KnowYourChapo/KnowYourChapo.github.io/index.md

 <br><br>
 <h1><u>What is a Chapoposter?</u></h1>
-A <b>Chapoposter</b> is a person who frequents the <b>r/ChapoTrapHouse subreddit</b>, a community known for encouraging <b>violence, bigotry, censorship, and harmful ideologies.</b>
+A <b>Chapoposter</b> is a person who frequents the <b>r/ChapoTrapHouse subreddit</b>, a community known for encouraging <b>violence, bigotry, and harmful ideologies.</b>

 <br><br>
 <h1><u>What can I do to help?</u></h1>
-You can help by <b>downvoting, calling out, and discouraging</b> Chapoposters from being on the internet.
+You can help by <b>downvoting, calling out, and discouraging</b> Chapoposters from being anywhere on the internet.
 </font>
 </div>